 - Samsung Galaxy S7 edge: Worth every penny it demands

-At hospitals it’s very important to use these types of technologies to maintain the proper hygiene of the premises.
+At hospitals, it’s imperative to use these technologies to maintain the proper hygiene of the premises.
 This type of product development has been triggered towards finances.
 In Japan when a customer wants to use an ATM machine to withdraw cash then he or she has to go through the palm vein authentication procedure to confirm that the user is authentic according to the bank records for the successful completion of the transactions.
-In India, ATM thefts have now been in the daily sight of newspapers, public and police.
-Any ATM machine which is located at a place where sometime no public movements are and if any highway rover wants to withdraw cash in case of emergency then he is the victim of cash stealing.
-Banks in Japan have been using the technology from past two years.
-When a new customer opens an account with any bank in Japan then in addition to credit and debit card, the bank also issues a smart card which consists of customer’s vein pattern of opts palm.
-There is a device fitted in ATM machine which scans the vein patterns then the signals are transferred to the smart card.
-The card then matches the registered pattern with the transferred pattern and then further asks the machine to proceed with the transaction.
-Japan is now developing Pal vein authentication sensors in the ATM machines which would make the process more quick and efficient.
+In India, ATM thefts have now been in the daily sight of newspapers, the public, and the police.
+Any ATM located at a place where sometimes no public movements are and if any highway rover wants to withdraw cash in case of emergency, he is the victim of cash stealing.
+Banks in Japan have been using the technology for the past two years.
+When a new customer opens an account with any bank in Japan, in addition to credit and debit cards, the bank also issues a smart card consisting of the customer’s vein pattern of opts palm.
+A device fitted in an ATM that scans the vein patterns then transfers the signals to the smart card.
+The card then matches the registered pattern with the transferred pattern and further asks the machine to proceed with the transaction.
+Japan is now developing Pal vein authentication sensors in ATMs, which would make the process more quick and efficient.

-Currently in India, the development is going and by the middle of 2015 the project would be initiated and would be completed in 6-7 years for the proper working of the machines.
-Security guards would now be set free as companies are investing heavily in the human resources for the security of ATM locations
+Currently, in India, the development is going, and by the middle of 2015, the project would be initiated and completed in 6-7 years for the proper working of the machines.
+Security guards would now be set free as companies are investing heavily in human resources to secure ATM locations.